sanjaysampat/SanjaySwiftUI/README.md

 (1) Replace 'PrivateCommit' with 'PublicCommit' to run.
 (2) Images of face belongs to their respective copyrights.
-(3) Images of RoomList by [Jan Zavrel](http://www.zavrel.net/swiftui-rooms-resources)
+(3) Images of RoomList by [Jan Zavrel](http://www.zavrel.net/swiftui-rooms-resources) (4) Signature images and respective photo images and weblinks are used from Wikimedia Commons - commons.wikimedia.org and Wikipedia - www.wikipedia.org
 </sub></sup>